 Unique Leather Mosaic from Kazan

-Recent years brought great interest and attention to the world to craftsmanship and authentic crafts: The Leather Mosaic has been slowly gaining followers, supporters and admirers.
+Recent years brought great interest and attention to the world of craftsmanship and authentic crafts: The Leather Mosaic has been slowly gaining followers, supporters and admirers.
 Much still needs to be done to preserve, revive, and popularize the unique art of Tatar Leather Mosaic.

-Feel free to contact us for more information about this art!
+Feel free to contact us for more information!